Daseul-Kim/RESUME/README.md

 Hi I'm Daseul Kim (Dana in eng)

-I know you wanna know about me, because...you are in here!
+I you wanna know about me, because...you are in here!

 So...Let's see my Information 😉